 Manchester Metropolitan was a pioneer of the sandwich degree with a placement year and the Faculty has a long tradition of working in partnership with employers to deliver the skills, knowledge and attributes they need.
 This ethos of work-based learning continues today in our nationally leading Degree Apprenticeship programmes.

 Community: Making a contribution not just to one community, but to many

 We endeavour to build a sense of belonging for staff and students so that all individuals feel themselves to be valued members of our community.

 More broadly, our students make a positive contribution to the community of the city region.
 We structure our courses to facilitate this in ways that apply their learning within their discipline; for example, pro bono work by our Law students, fund-raising by our Events Management students and the formation of social enterprises by our Business Management students.

-We also continue to grow and work with our vibrant alumni communities, which include a 1,000 small business leaders, a significant legal network in Hong Kong and successful business professionals across the globe.
+We also continue to grow and work with our vibrant alumni communities, which include a 1,000 small business leaders, a significant legal network in Hong Kong SAR and successful business professionals across the globe.

 Sustainability: Working hard now and in the future to help craft a better world

 We recognise that higher education is vital to developing a sustainable and inclusive global economy and society.
 As a signatory of PRME, we are committed to embedding the principles of responsible management education into our curricula.
 All of our programmes specify learning outcomes with regard to ethics, sustainability and global citizenship.

 We are innovating in sustainability education, for example, our joint MSc Sustainability, Technology and Innovation Management with the Faculty of Science and Engineering.